gvwilson/sensibleadventures/shapers/shapers.md

 ## Glossary

 **Automatic success**{:#g:automatic-success}:
-if the character's level is higher than the task's and the outcome isn't important, they automatically succeed.
+if the character's level is higher than the challenge's and the outcome isn't important, they automatically succeed.

 **Bonus**{:#g:bonus}:
 the amount added to (or subtracted from) the roll of the dice based on the character's skill.

-**Challenge roll**{:#g:challenge-roll}:
-rolling two dice, adding a bonus, and comparing to a difficulty target.

 **Character**{:#g:character}:
 an animal or bot in the game.